AdobeDocs/control-panel.en/help/sftp/using/key-management.md

     >
     >By default, the **[!UICONTROL Type]** field is set to **[!UICONTROL Unlimited]**, which means that the public key never expires.

 1. If needed, you can type a comment in the corresponding field.
+Why you created it, for whom, what, reason etc.

 1. To be able to fill in the **[!UICONTROL Public Key]** field, you need to generate a public SSH key.
 Follow the steps below corresponding to your operating system.